 The Netherlands Comprehensive Cancer Organisation (IKNL) is the quality institute for oncological and palliative research and practice.
 IKNL collaborates with healthcare professionals, managers and patients on the continuous improvement of oncological and palliative care.
 One of the main tasks of IKNL is The Netherlands Cancer Registry (NCR).

-Netherlands Cancer Registry (NCR): record, report, improve and regulate
+Netherlands Cancer Registry (NCR): record, report, improve and

 IKNL supports this objective through four main processes (derived from the PDCA cycle): registering, reporting, improving and regulating.